There is no question that diet changes affect hormone balance. That means what you eat significantly impacts the phases of your menstrual cycle.

 Finally, the extreme calorie restriction of diets has been shown to upset the female cycle in animals and may put reproductive health at risk (Martin et al. 200755).

-To learn precisely how to take your health to an all-new level without upsetting your menstrual cycle, I highly recommend reading my book: Intermittent Fasting 16/8 for Women: Achieve Hormone Harmony to Lose Weight Fast Without Losing Your Mind – Incl.
+To learn how to take your health to an all-new level without upsetting your menstrual cycle, I highly recommend reading my book: Intermittent Fasting 16/8 for Women: Achieve Hormone Harmony to Lose Weight Fast Without Losing Your Mind – Incl.
 30-Day Fasting Challenge and Meal Plan.

 How does intermittent fasting affect menstrual cycle?